 A Short Panino History:

 The word "panino" literally means "little breads".
 In Latin, panis means bread.
 A panino doesn't really need to be heated, as in Italy it is often eaten as a quick snack on the run, in the field, or in the case of an Italian bachelor....
-"Hey, Mamo, make me a snack!".
-Stuff some peppers and ham inside a small bread roll and Mama gives her "bambino" a satisfying, quick snack without much effort (after all, "After he gets married, HE is going to look after ME.")
+"Ehi!
+Mamma, make me a snack!".
+Stuff some peppers and ham inside a small bread roll and Mama gives her big "bambino" a satisfying, quick snack without much effort.
+(She thinks, "After he gets married, HE is going to look after ME.")
 This type more precisely is called a Panino imbottito, literally "stuffed little bread", i.e. a sandwich.
 Throughout early history, bread was considered an entire meal, until it became the support or container for a condiment or filling--the sandwich.

 The first reference of a panino appeared in a 16th-century Italian cookbook, with the first mention of "panini" appearing in 1954 in the New York Times in an article about an Italian festival in Harlem: "The visitors ate Italian sausage, also pizze fritta, zeppole, calzone, torrone, panini, pepperoni, and taralli."